 Sally Jones-Diamond

-Sally is the Director of the Crops Testing Program in the Dept. of Soil and Crop Sciences.
-She first joined the program in 2010 as a research assistant, and then as a Research Agronomist after finishing graduate school.
+Sally is the Director of the Crops Testing Program in the Agricultural Experiment Station.
+She first joined the program in 2010 during graduate school.
 She is responsible for developing and maintaining a strong, innovative, research program in crop production management relevant to the needs of producers in Colorado.
-She organizes and participates in crop production outreach programs and publishes research trial results in addition to other content.
+She manages the program budgets, works with commodity groups for research funding, coordinates variety trials, organizes and participates in crop production outreach programs, and analyzes and publishes all of the research trial results.

 Sally earned her M.S. degree in Soil and Crop Sciences in 2012 from CSU where she studied agronomic factors affecting grain sorghum yield and maturity in Northeast Colorado.
-She enjoys helping her husband with their dryland farm on the weekends.
-Sally is based in Akron, CO and is a Certified Crop Advisor.
+She enjoys helping her husband with their dryland farm as time allows.
+Sally is based in Akron, CO and is a Certified Crop Adviser.

 Sally Jones-Diamond